Table Of Contents

-Also read – Can Changing Your Diet Change Your Period?
+Also, read – Can Changing Your Diet Change Your Period?

-However, I understand that bloating and a sense of weight gain around the period of your menstruation can be particularly disturbing and presents the feeling of discomfort.
+However, I understand that bloating and a sense of weight gain around the period of your menstruation can be particularly disturbing and presents a feeling of discomfort.
 While everyone is unique, most women gain 3-5-7-10 pounds during their menstrual period.

 In addition, this is expected to subside within a few days.
 Sometimes, It’s unlikely to gain any body fat during your period, as long as you do not make any serious dietary or exercise changes.
 Rather, the temporary weight increase is related to natural hormonal fluctuations and PMS indications, which can leave you feeling bloated and uneasy.

-Also read – Does Intermittent Fasting Affect Your Period?
+Also, read – Does Intermittent Fasting Affect Your Period?